Common riding: Jedburgh

 Jethart callant's festival was founded when in 1947, the Border Games Festival Committee called a meeting to discuss the formation of a Pageant.
 The first callant was a rayon mill worker named Charlie McDonald.

 Jedburgh Callants Festival lasts two weeks, with ceremonial rides to places of historic interest.
 The most important ride is to Redeswire, close by Carter Bar, the site of Raid of the Redeswire in 1575, when the timely arrival of the Jedburgh contingent with their cry "Jethart's here" turned an apparent defeat of the men from Liddesdale into a rout of the English.

 The Callant leads the mounted cavalcade to Ferniehurst Castle, halts for a ceremony at the Capon Tree, a survivor of the ancient Jed Forest, and returns to the town for the final ceremony at the War Memorial.

 Saturday commences with the firing of a cannon and a race around the town, followed by the Jedburgh Border Games, which date from 1853.

 West Linton

 Common Ridings in West Linton are led by the Whipman, the old Scots word for carter or carrier.
 In 1803 after the annual meeting of the Whipmen Benevolent Society, the committee paid formal visits to local mansions.
 The rest of the day, one of the few holidays of the year at the time, was devoted to sporting activities, a gathering which was styled "The Whipman Play".
 The ceremony has continued since, unbroken except by two wars, revived in 1949.

-The Linton Whipman is installed and invested with his sash of office on Friday evening and leads a mounted procession through the village.
+The Linton Whipman is installed and invested with his sash of office on the Friday evening before the first Saturday in June and leads a mounted procession through the village.
 Saturday begins with a ride out and there follows a week-long programme of activities of sports, competitions, barbecue, and bonfire.